MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/security.md

 # Security
 An API needs to ensure several things, for example: only allowed users can access resources; the integrity and confidentiality of the information is ensured.
-In _RESTful Web Service_ many standard HTTP practices are used to provide this.
+Since both REST and GraphQL typically are used over the same transport protocol, same HTTP security practices usually apply.

 ## Integritiy and confidentiality of the data
 We need to make sure that:

-* the representation of the data is consistent and accurante during its life cycle.
-This is the **integrity**.
+* **Integrity**: the representation of the data is consistent and accurante during its life cycle.
-* the information is protected from third-partys accesses.
-This is known as **confidentiality**.
+* **Confidentiality**: the information is protected from third-partys accesses.

 HTTP is an non-secure protocol, which means the data on an HTTP request does not ensure neither integrity nor confidentiality.
 To overcome this, _Transport Layer Securty_, also known as [TLS (RFC 8446)][], is used: